Collections

 A collection that repeats the elements of the seed

 collection.
-The input
+The seed

 collection must be finite.